 The soundbar has a good build quality overall.
-The subwoofer, made of metal and plastic, feels a bit better built than the bar itself.
-However, it is covered by a fabric that can get dirty or damaged.
-The overall feel of the bar isn’t very premium due to the mix of plastic and metal that don't blend well together in this case.
+The subwoofer, made of metal and plastic, feels a bit better-built than the bar itself.
+However, it's covered by a fabric that can get dirty or damaged.
+The bar's overall feel isn’t very premium due to the mix of plastic and metal that don't blend well together in this case.

 The LG SK9Y has a passable stereo frequency response.
 Its Low-Frequency Extension is slightly high, which results in the bar having trouble reproducing the deep rumble and thump of bass.
 The low-bass performance is quite sub-par overall as well.
 On the upside, the rest of the response follows our target curve quite well, but the lack of bass results in an overall bright sounding profile.
 For better bass performance, take a look at the Samsung HW-Q70R.